 Deputy Minister Le Van Tuyen encouraged officers and soldiers before departure.
 Photo: Dinh Hieu

-Before the trip, Deputy Minister Le Van Tuyen requested the working group to proactively and thoroughly inspect specialized vehicles, military equipment, and supporting machinery provided by the units, ensuring that all essential requirements are met and that they maximize their functions and effects in search and rescue operations as well as in daily life.
-At the same time, the group must ensure absolute safety and health in all situations, make efforts, not afraid of difficulties and dangers, and actively cooperate with forces in the search and rescue process.
+Before the trip, Deputy Minister Le Van Tuyen requested the working group to proactively and thoroughly check the specialized vehicles, military equipment, and supporting machinery provided by the units, ensuring all essential requirements and maximizing their functions and effects in search and rescue operations as well as in daily life.
+At the same time, the group must ensure absolute safety and health in all situations, make efforts, not afraid of difficulties and dangers, and actively cooperate with the forces in the search and rescue process.

-"The officers and soldiers in the working delegation maintained proper etiquette and manners, promoted discipline, solidarity, mutual love, mutual support, and promoted the qualities and qualities of a soldier of the Vietnam People's Public Security.
+"The officers and soldiers in the working delegation maintained proper etiquette and manners, upholding discipline, solidarity, mutual love, mutual support, and promoting the qualities and bravery of soldiers of the Vietnam People's Public Security.
 With the spirit of helping friends as if helping themselves, thereby conveying the message that the country and people of Vietnam are friendly, benevolent, affectionate, and united," Deputy Minister Tuyen emphasized.

 Vietnam's Ministry of Public Security sends people to help Myanmar overcome earthquake consequences